 Instead, we fell into the easy, go-with-the-flow energy of Siem Reap, woke up when we wanted to, and did the temples at our own pace.

 All in all, with the massive size of the park and all the different potential sites to see and visit, we’re glad we didn’t try to do this in one day!
-We’d recommend getting the three day pass.
+We’d recommend getting the three day pass, even if you only go for two days.
 It gave us some breathing room and we wouldn’t have enjoyed it as much if we didn’t take our time.
 Plus getting the bicycles and the motorbike on different days were adventures in themselves.

 Have you visited Angkor Wat?
 What was your favourite site?
 Leave it in the comments below!